RADARSAT data to serve Canadians

-Public Safety Canada coordinates the use of EO data for emergency response, management, and mitigation at the national and provincial/territorial levels.
-The Government Operations Centre uses space-based data to support the coordination and management of emergencies and is responsible for activating the International Charter "
+Public Safety Canada coordinates the use of satellite EO data for emergency response, management, and mitigation at the national and provincial/territorial levels.
+The Government Operations Centre is responsible for activating the International Charter "

-Space and Major Disasters" when events occur in Canada, such as the major floods that touched several Canadian regions in the springs of and .
+Space and Major Disasters" when emergencies occur in Canada, such as the major floods that affected several Canadian regions in the springs of and .
 Flood maps are provided by the NRCan Emergency Geomatics Service.

-Parks Canada uses space-based data to fulfill its mandate related to the conservation of natural and cultural resources of the Canadian heritage sites under its purview.
-EO data is used for monitoring national parks and glaciers and for mapping land cover.
+Parks Canada uses satellite data to fulfill its mandate related to the conservation of natural and cultural resources of the Canadian heritage sites under its purview.
+Satellite EO data is used for monitoring national parks and glaciers and for mapping land cover.

 Other departments and agencies like the Canadian Nuclear Safety Commission, Global Affairs Canada, the National Research Council of Canada, Public Services and Procurement Canada, and Statistics Canada also use RADARSAT data for special projects and research and development.